Building Healthy Habits in 6 Easy Steps

 Step 3: Simplify

 Why two?
-That’s the max your brain can possibly incorporate into your lifestyle at a time.
-Choosing only two actions at a time dramatically maximizes your chances of success.
+With a full life of commitments and responsibilities, we only have a little time, energy, and unspent willpower to keep deciding to do an action until it habituates.
+Choosing only two actions at a time dramatically maximizes your energy management and increases chances of success.
 If you have more, you just incessantly bounce between them, not making progress on any.
 They become a distraction for each other.

 The most successful people on the planet know that it’s best to pick a very small number of tasks to do and then do them well, ensuring they get completed.
 Only then do they move on.